chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 ## Bonus: Identifying regions of interest with atlases and Neurosynth

-<b>So we know which voxels demonstrate significant correlation with the PCC, but what regions of the brain are they in? </b>
+<b>So we know which voxels demonstrate significant correlation with the PCC, but what region(s) of the brain are they located in? </b>

 Let's go through two ways in which we can work this out.

-Firstly, we can simply just overlap an atlas on the image and see which regions the activated voxels fall under.
+Firstly, as you have already done in the course, we can simply just overlap an atlas on the image and see which regions the activated voxels fall under.

 To do this:

 1. Navigate to the top menu and click on 'Settings ➜ Ortho View 1 ➜ Atlases'.
 2. Then at the bottom middle of the window, select the 'Harvard-Oxford Cortical Structural Atlas' and on the window directly next to it on the right, click 'Show/Hide'.
 3. The atlas should have loaded up but is blocking the voxels.
-Change the Opacity to about a quarter.
+Change the 'Opacity' to about a quarter.

 <p align="center">
   <img src="../../assets/images/workshop8/functional-connectivity/atlas.gif" alt="Atlas GIF" width="900" height="300">